ais-open/azure-blueprint/README.md

 ## Known Issues

-1. OMS Monitoring Extension fails intermittently on different machines ([See issue #95](https://github.com/AppliedIS/azure-blueprint/issues/95)).
-2. SQL Always On configuration is currently broken for SQL2016-WS2012R2 ([See issue #73](https://github.com/AppliedIS/azure-blueprint/issues/73)).
-3. Deployment only works successfully with a new key vault (it does not work with an existing key vault).
-This will force the user to run the pre-deployment script to create a new resource group and key vault before each deployment.
+1. Deployment only works successfully with a new Key Vault (it does not work with an existing Key Vault).

 ## Disclaimer